Danbooru

 立ち絵 立绘

-A forward-facing style of character sprite popular in visual novels.
-Tachi-e means "standing image".
-They are commonly (but not always) full body, standing, and feature a simple background.
+A style of character sprite popular in visual novels.
+They are typically (but not always) a straight-on full body standing shot of a single character on an empty background.
+In visual novels they accompany visual novel cg.

 Tachi-e originated as character art in visual novels and adventure games.
-Often this is a front-facing character sprite used during conversations with various prepared expressions and poses that can be switched as it flows.
-It does not strictly require your character to be standing, nor be full body (e.g. from the knee or waist up), as long as art is reusable enough - it should qualify.
+Often they are front-facing game asset sprites used during conversations with various prepared expressions and poses that can be switched as the conversation flows.

-Aside from the regular tachi-e used in story mode, many gacha games' skin illustration will also have a tachi-e aesthetic, thus they sometimes also come with a faux figurine counterpart, usually being its evolved form.
-A clean character art removed from a faux figurine will also likely become a tachi-e if the character is standing, if they're sitting it's invisible chair instead.
+Many gacha games' skin illustrations will also have a tachi-e aesthetic, thus they sometimes also come with a faux figurine counterpart, usually being its evolved form.
+A clean character art removed from a faux figurine will also likely become a tachi-e if the character is standing (if they're sitting, it's invisible chair instead).

 Examples